hurshe/Tattoo_Bot_Assistant/README.md

 ## Key Features

-- Get information about the tattoo artist, their work, and portfolio.
+- Get information about the tattoo artist, his work, and portfolio.
 - Explore prices for services and special offers.
 - "Preparation and Care" section: tips on preparing for a tattoo and caring for it.
 - Purchase vouchers for tattoo sessions with the option to send them in chat or via email.